Middlesbrough: Medieval period

-Coal and docks
+Port development

-In 1801, Middlesbrough was a small farm with a population of just 25; however, during the latter half of the 19th century, it experienced rapid growth.
-In 1828 the influential Quaker banker, coal mine owner and Stockton and Darlington Railway (S&DR) shareholder Joseph Pease sailed up the River Tees to find a suitable new site downriver of Stockton on which to place new coal staithes.
+In 1801 Middlesbrough was a small farming township with a population of just 25.
+From 1829 onwards it experienced rapid growth.
+In 1828 the influential Quaker banker, coal-mine owner and Stockton and Darlington Railway (S&DR) shareholder Joseph Pease sailed up the River Tees to find a suitable new site downriver of Stockton on which to place new coal staithes.
 As a result, in 1829 he and a group of Quaker businessmen bought the Middlesbrough farmstead and associated estate, some 527 acre of land, and established the Middlesbrough Estate Company.

 Through the company, the investors set about a new coal port development (designed by John Harris) on the southern banks of the Tees.
 The first coal shipping staithes at the port (known as "Port Darlington") were constructed with a settlement to the east established on the site of Middlesbrough farm as labour for the port, taking on the farm's name as it developed into a village.

 The port was linked to the S&DR on 27 December 1830 via a branch that extended to an area just north of the current Middlesbrough railway station.

 The success of the port meant it soon became overwhelmed by the volume of imports and exports, and in 1839 work started on a dock to the east of Middlesbrough.
-The first water for the dock was let in on 19 March 1842, the formal opening took place on 12 May 1842.
+The first water for the dock was let in on 19 March 1842, while the formal opening took place on 12 May 1842.